UNC beats Tennessee 5-2, advances to super regionals

 CHAPEL HILL, N.C.
 (AP) — Austin Bergner struck out eight, and North Carolina beat Tennessee 5-2 on Sunday night to advance to the super regionals of the NCAA Tournament.

 Ashton McGee’s two-run single highlighted the four-run first inning that sent the top-seeded Tar Heels (45-17) into the tournament’s second weekend for the eighth time since 2006.
+UNC will host Auburn in a best-of-3 super regional.

 Bergner (6-1) allowed two runs on four hits in seven innings with three walks.
 Joey Lancellotti struck out three during the final two innings for his third save.